 Story and photos by Doug Diekema

-Spring is here, and wildflowers are appearing.
+Spring and summer are prime wildflower season in Washington.
 Flowers pose unique photographic challenges, and capturing a good photo requires attention to light, focus and composition, with special consideration given to the elimination of distracting elements.

 Optimal lighting is essential to a good flower photo.
 Direct sunlight is a nonstarter, casting hard shadows and causing blown-out highlights.
 Indirect light, on the other hand, works really well.
 Overcast or rainy days (or shooting in shadows) will diffuse the light, eliminate shadows and increase color saturation.
 Shooting at the beginning and end of the day provides soft, even light that minimizes contrast and harsh shadows.
 If your only option is to shoot in the middle of a sunny day, look for flowers in shaded areas or wait for a cloud to cover the sun.